 |Employees will be taxed on graduate tuition remission exceeding $5,250 in a calendar year Exceptions with Supervisor’s certification from the Department Head ( Certification Form)|

 |Spouse/Dependents||4 Credits||Unlimited||Employees will be taxed on the entire graduate tuition remission in a calendar year|

 |See USM Policy VII-1.40, Policy on Contingent Employment|

-Pertinent information and access to the elf form is available at www.ares.umd.edu.
+Pertinent information and access to the electronic (TR-Elf) form is available at www.ares.umd.edu.

-Spouse/dependent children with tuition remission entitlement and graduate assistants must pay all mandatory fees and tuition surcharge.
+Spouses or dependent children with tuition remission entitlement and graduate assistants must pay all mandatory fees and tuition surcharges.
 To avoid registration and billing problems, please inform affected employees who utilize spouse/dependent tuition remission.

 Payment Due Dates